 No matter what type of chicken you use, you’ll need about 2 to 2 1/2 cups of cubed chicken for a 9″ deep dish pie.
 Use a little more if you prefer a very chicken-y pot pie, and less if you’d rather have more vegetables.

 - That’s about a pound of cooked chicken, and a bit more if you’re starting with raw chicken — it loses weight as it cooks.

 - Remember, the measurements really don’t need to be exact.
 A chicken pot pie is super flexible, and you can add more or less chicken to suit your tastes.

 Chicken might be the main ingredient, but most chicken pot pies have a lot of vegetables in them, too.
 Here are a few possibilities.

-You'll need about 3 cups of cooked vegetables for a 9&148; pie.
+- You’ll need about 3 cups of cooked vegetables for a 9 inch pie.
 You can easily add more or less though, to suit your tastes.